Eyimofe28/Password_Manager/README.md

 # Password Manager

 ## Project Overview

 This project is a Python-based password manager with a graphical user interface (GUI) built using Tkinter.
-The application allows users to generate secure passwords, save them along with website and email information, and store them in a local file.
+The application allows users to generate secure passwords, save them along with website and email information in a JSON file, and retrieve them when needed.
 The generated passwords are automatically copied to the clipboard for easy use.

 ## Features

 1. **Password Generation**: Generate secure passwords with a mix of letters, numbers, and symbols.
-2. **Password Storage**: Save website, email, and password information to a local file.
+2. **Password Storage**: Save website, email, and password information in a JSON file.
+3. **Password Retrieval**: Search and retrieve stored passwords.
-3. **Clipboard Integration**: Automatically copy the generated password to the clipboard for easy pasting.
+4. **Clipboard Integration**: Automatically copy the generated password to the clipboard for easy pasting.

 ## Dependencies

 - Python 3.x
 - Tkinter (comes pre-installed with Python)
 - Pyperclip (for clipboard functionality)
-- Random (for generating random passwords)
+- JSON (for storing and retrieving password data)

 ## File Descriptions

 ### `main.py`

 This file contains the main logic and GUI setup for the password manager application.
-It includes functions for generating passwords, saving passwords, and setting up the user interface.
+It includes functions for generating passwords, saving passwords, searching for passwords, and setting up the user interface.

 ### `logo.png`

 An image file used as the logo for the application, displayed in the GUI.

-### `data.txt`
+### `data.json`

-A text file where the saved password information is stored.
+A JSON file where the saved password information is stored.
 Each entry includes the website, email, and password.

 ## Getting Started